-Paulette Sarp and Christopher Dougherty Mentioned in Law360 Article on Eighth Circuit Ruling in Favor of MMIC Insurance Co.
+Paulette Sarp Mentioned in Law360 Article on Eighth Circuit Ruling in Favor of MMIC Insurance Co.

-Paulette S. Sarp and Christopher M. Dougherty, Minneapolis-based attorneys in the Insurance & Reinsurance practice at Hinshaw & Culbertson LLP, were mentioned in the article, "Omission Axes Doctor's Liability Coverage, 8th Circ.
+Paulette S. Sarp, Minneapolis-based attorney in the Insurance & Reinsurance practice at Hinshaw & Culbertson LLP, was mentioned in the article, "Omission Axes Doctor's Liability Coverage, 8th Circ.
 Says," published by Law360 on July 19, 2016.